How to Control Windows Copilot Startup Settings

 Summary

 Windows Copilot is a helpful AI tool, but you do not have to let it run automatically.
-You can manage its startup behavior using the Settings app for a simple interface or the Registry Editor for more advanced control.
+You can manage its startup behavior using the Settings app for a clear interface or the Registry Editor for more advanced control.
 By choosing your own settings, you keep your computer running exactly how you like it.

 Was this guide helpful?